E2E QoS-aware Data Transmission

 2️⃣ Propagate QoS properties (delay, reliability, priority) to lower layers

-QoS reflection by layer:
+QoS reflection by layer

 - PDCP: duplication, reordering, header compression